UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <opt text="<code>.month</code>">

-This will produce a numerical value for a single Timstamp instad of a column.
+This will produce a numerical value for a single Timestamp instead of a column.

 </opt>